-14. Significant Event
+13. Significant event

 In March 2020, the World Health Organization declared a global pandemic related to the disease known as COVID-19.
-The impacts to the economy are expected to be far reaching.
-The Canadian not-for-profit sector is expected to be impacted due to the economic environment and related uncertainty, which may cause a potential decrease in funding.
+The impacts to the economy are far reaching.
+The Canadian not-for-profit sector is impacted due to the economic environment and related uncertainty, which may cause a potential decrease in funding.

-As of April 2020, the Society decided to cancel some upcoming events and fundraisers and operate the rest virtually including the Pride Festival in August.
-The Society has discussed the changes in events with its partners and funders and they have remained committed with their support.
+As of April 2020, the Society decided to cancel upcoming events and fundraisers and operate the rest virtually through the fall of 2020.
+In 2021, the Society continued to provide some virtual events and some in person events, at less limited capacity than past years.
+The Society is continually modifying the sponsorship agreements with its partners and funders and they have remained committed with their support of the Society.